logicplace/pm-dev-docs/hardware/cpu/interrupts.md

 Listed below are only the hardware interrupts, together with their vector address (in the official BIOS), stub address in software, and associated registers.

-Each interrupt's section lists which official games define a non-dummy handler for that interrupt, but official games may also poll the factor flag without enabling the interrupt!
+Each interrupt's section lists which commercial games define a non-dummy handler for that interrupt, but commercial games may also poll the factor flag without enabling the interrupt!
 These uses are not listed here, but on the [factor flags page](./registers/factor_flags.md).

 | `INT [kk]` | Vector | Software | Priority | Enable | Factor | Description                                  |
 | ---------- | ------ | -------- | -------- | ------ | ------ | -------------------------------------------- |